chericito/mobohubb-docs/docs/QUICK START/mobohubb-web-app/web-app-quick-start-guide.md

 ## Select Your Site

 You may have permissions for one site or multiple sites.
-If you have access to multiple sites, the system will prompt you to select which site you’re currently working on or submitting a form for.
+If you can access various sites, the system will prompt you to select which site you’re currently working on or submit a form for.

 <Image align="center" className="border" border={true} width="60% " src="https://files.readme.io/2a540bdfa43e097ccc5b83653f93ce9fa0a1d74c9927233216df881c409aabbd-image.png" />